hayriozler/Git.CheatSheet/README.md

 # GIT version control system

-I would like to give some information about git and how to use it as a DBA
+I would like to give some information about git and how to use it as a DBA.
+This document covers the basics of git architecture and usage

 ## Do we need a source control as a DBA?

-- You will find all your basic information about git in this repository.
+- The short answer is "Yes".
+We need a source control system to store our's documents, code, store procedures etc. On the other hand, we should be able to see historical changes.

 ## What does git do?